A Look Inside the New York City Correction Budget

 Overview

 In the aftermath of George Floyd’s murder in May 2020, nationwide calls for reallocation of law enforcement budgets forced elected leaders to consider the values underlying their budgetary choices.
 But discussions largely remained limited to policing.
 Few major U.S. cities took a hard look at the billions invested in their increasingly vacant jails.
 New York City spends far more than any other city to incarcerate its citizens, despite tremendous strides to safely shrink its jail population.
-Vera’s initial 2021 policy brief shows how the New York City can reign in and reallocate the DOC budget, right size and transition jail staff, and close and repurpose the Rikers Island jail complex.
-Subsequent updates revisit the DOC budget in the context of Mayor Eric Adams’s budget proposals, deteriorating jail conditions, and DOC’s crisis of absenteeism.
+Every dollar spent on incarceration leaves less for community-based services like supportive housing, jobs training, mental healthcare, substance use treatment, alternatives to incarceration, and reentry services.
+Vera’s annual budget analysis shows the tradeoffs New York City makes when it overinvests in incarceration to the detriment of broader community safety.

 Key Takeaway